gladed/watchable/README.md

 `Watchable` object actions (like `watch`, `bind`, etc as explained below) are limited to the lifetime of the calling `CoroutineScope`.
 When the scope completes, its watchable operations also die and are cleaned up automatically.

 This can be useful in [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 The data model lives at the center, and everyone points in.
-If the data model is defined as Watchable objects, then other components (having their own lifecycles) can simply watch for changes and react accordingly, without coupling directly to each other.
+If the data model is defined in terms of `Watchable` objects, then other components (having their own lifecycles) can simply watch for changes and react accordingly, without coupling directly to each other.

 # Usage